ericshenshs/ru-thesis-template/README.md

-Rutgers University Ph.D. thesis template
+Rutgers University Ph.D.
+Thesis Template
 ===================================================

 This repo is forked from `rucsgss/thesis` for some minor updates according to the [recent style guide](http://gsnb.rutgers.edu/academics/electronic-thesis-and-dissertation-style-guide):